cahemunoz/MediaPicker/README.md

 # MediaPicker

-Pick images and videos in android devices.
+Picks images and videos in android devices.

 ## How to setup
 First add the JitPack repository to your root build.gradle at the end of repositories